Xinxingit/Classification-Evaluation-Review/README.md

    ###### Be cautious with F1 scores

-    Why?
-They assign equal weight to precision and recall.
+    They assign equal weights to precision and recall.
-    F1 scores do not take into consideration that prediction errors, FP vs. FN may have different implications
+    F1 scores do not take into consideration that prediction errors (FP vs. FN) may have different implications.

 ##### MCC: Matthew’s Correlation Coefficient